AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

   /** Export options to be displayed in Image Mini Editor. */ exportOptions?: ExportOptionsEditor[];
   /**
-   * Specify the list of filetypes that the user can download.
+ * Specify the list of file types that the user can download.
  * This can be used to limit the download options as per file types for end users.
  * This limitation is applied to both native download and custom download scenarios.
  */
   allowedFileTypes?: FileType[];
 }
 ```